baltej223/webkiosk_cgpa_fetcher/README.md

 # CgFetcher
-A simple demon for fetching CG from Webkiosk (TIET) when CG is released and their server hangs.
+A simple termnial app for fetching CG from Webkiosk (TIET) when CG is released and their server hangs.
 - Bash version for Linux and macOS and .bat file for windows, is in this repo only.

 ## Usage: